sseamonds/stock_data_tracker/README.md

   - current discount, pe, relation to 50/200 day avg and other indicators, etc
 - Observations by the hour/minute
   - stream in, recheck alerts
-- Containerize and automate with AWS batch, if load increases or maybe just for learning's sake
-- DuckDB, Pyspark, ??? for silver -> gold transform if pandas can't handle the load
 - LSTM predictive model